NHS Learning Support Fund

 The NHS Learning Support Fund provides additional financial support to students on university healthcare courses.

-It is made up of 4 packages:
+The fund is made up of 4 packages:

 Payments are made as grants, which you do not have to pay back.